Contact Us for a Free Consultation (213) 542-0979

 Driving under the influence does not just refer to alcohol.
 It includes any substance affecting your driving, such as drugs, prescription medication, painkillers, cold medicine, marijuana, etc.

 If it can be proven that you were “under the influence” by any substance, then the exact blood alcohol content (BAC) does not matter.
-So you could still be convicted even if your BAC isn't above or below the legal limit.
+'Under the influence' generally means that the substance impaired your ability to drive safely.
+So, you could still be convicted even if your BAC isn't above or below the legal limit.

 Standard DUI Penalties in California

-But, as far as the issue of punishment, the factual basis is if you get involved in an accident and hurt somebody and that injury is significant, you will be facing a felony DUI with a minimum of 90 days to three years in jail.
+But, as far as the issue of punishment, the factual basis is if you get involved in an accident and hurt somebody.
+That injury is significant; you will be facing a felony DUI with a minimum of 90 days to three years in jail.

-If the injury is to the level that it caused great bodily injury, and indeed that's something we can discuss when you come in to meet with me, then you'll be facing an additional three years and also a strike on your record, so that would be a total of six years.
+If the injury is to the level that it caused significant bodily injury, and indeed, that's something we can discuss when you come in to meet with me.
+You'll face an additional three years and a strike on your record, which would be six years.
 So you can see if it starts to get serious, real fast.

 First Offense DUI